 We’ve stayed in many lodges that have switched to solar power – and love it!
 It’s initially very expensive to set up, but the long-term cost is small.
 The sun rises in most places every day for no charge at all!
 We should make use of it.
 We always opt for accommodation with solar panels rather than grid powered if possible.

 On a smaller scale try switching to solar powered products.
-We’ve been traveling with the Little Sun for six months and love it!
+We’ve been traveling with the Little Sun for years and love it!
 (The company also gives back).
+Little Sun is a high quality solar powered LED lamp lantern.
+We used it camping all over Africa and it was amazing.
+But there are tons of products like the Little Sun!
 We also like to purchase products like solar powered lanterns instead of flashlights for camping.

 Not only are they cheaper than battery operated lanterns, but they are more durable.
 Now, we don’t have to worry about buying batteries!